LindaSt/BT-graph-creation/README.md

         - `file_path`: path to the mrxs single file or folder of files.
         - `output_path`: path to the output folder.
 The output format is the same name as the mrxs file, with an appendix if multiple patches are extracted.
         - `asap_xml_path`: Path to the coordinate xml files (created with ASAP) single file or folder of files
         - `overwrite`: optional.
-Overides exisiting extracted patches (default is False)
+Overrides existing extracted patches (default is False)
         - `hotspot`: optional.
 Set if hotspot should also be extracted (default False)
         - `lymph_patch_size`: optional.
 Size of the patch around the lymphocyte coordinates in pixels (default is 300))
         - `tb_patch_size`: optional.
 Size of the patch around the tumorbud coordinates in pixels (default is 300))